 3.2.1 Faculty Membership

-In all institutions, the faculty will consist of the corps of instruction and the administrative officers.
+In all University System of Georgia (USG) institutions, the faculty will consist of the Corps of Instruction and the administrative officers.

 Faculty status of full-time administrative officers will necessarily vary with the size and complexity of the institution.
 Administrative officers shall be appointed by the President of the institution and shall hold office at the pleasure of the President.